Pittsburgh Northeast Airport: History

-The airport was bought for $9 million in 2014 by Alaskan Property Management, a subsidiary of Management Science Associates, after the former owner filed for bankruptcy.
+Formerly known as Rock Airport, Pittsburgh Northeast Airport was bought for $9 million in 2014 by Alaskan Property Management, a subsidiary of Management Science Associates, after the former owner filed for bankruptcy.

-As of March 2019 no aircraft are using the facility.
+In 2022, the airport was used by Carnegie Mellon University and used to test drones.

 Incidents

-On May 11, 2011 shortly after 1:45pm two students, a science teacher, and a pilot attempted a takeoff on runway 35.
-They went off of the end of the runway and fell off of the bank.
+On May 11, 2011, shortly after 1:45pm two students, a science teacher, and a pilot attempted a takeoff on runway 35.
+They went off the end of the runway and fell off the bank.